EVORA-project/evora-ontology/models/docs/permitIdentifierForAbs.md

 # Slot: permit identifier for ABS (permitIdentifierForAbs)

-_Reference of the permit identifiers for access to the genetic resource, applicable if the genetic resource falls under Access and Benefit-Sharing (ABS) regulations_
+_Reference of the permit identifiers for access to the genetic resource, applicable if the genetic resource falls under Access and Benefit-Sharing (ABS) regulations._